arpankali23/Router_1x3_RTL_Design/README.md

 3. Register
 4. FIFOs

-# Functionality of each sub-block
+# Functionality of each sub-blocks
 1. Registers :
 This blocks acts like a loadabe register which uses the control signal comming from FSM controller and load the packets in the order as header,payload followed by parity using dout[7:0].
 2. FSM Controller :